 Prices are paid using pay points in the main building.
 The fees are strictly enforced by CP Plus.

 This information is provided to us by third parties.
 You should always check with staff on site.

 🌍 Operators (Official Websites):

 Trivia and Design

 There are a series of breakdown units located within the service area.
 The coach parking area was used as a late-night interchange by Eurolines.

 The complicated motorway arrangement here means stopping here while driving west along the M56 will add more than two miles to your journey.
 In practice most of that detour is on a motorway, so not as bad as it sounds.

 There was a truckstop to the north of Cliff Lane, dating back to the 1950s, known as Poplars Truckstop.
-It was taken over by new owners in 1983 who found a number of issues including that it was too small, and its tight entrance was frequently causing queues on the A50.
+It was managed by Poplar hauliers and taken over by new owners in 1983 who found a number of issues including that it was too small, and its tight entrance was frequently causing queues on the A50.